stephenT0/funkyboy-exts-CornellBoxmaker/README.md

 Make a Cornell Box that is customizable in real time.

-Extension currently works best started from a new scene with the extension freshly loaded.

-Known Issues:
-1. reliant on a World xform to work
-2. color widgets not reliable after a new scene is created

 ## Adding This Extension

 To add this extension to your Omniverse app: